vkossenko/files/README.md

 # files
-Search files on string and count them
+Placeholder: Search files on string and count them